 - Essential information for Warsaw

-Visit Warsaw in 2 days
+What to do in Warsaw Poland in 2 days

 Warsaw, the capital of Poland, is a city with a rich and varied history.
 From its early days as a small fishing village to its current role as one of the largest and most important cities in Europe, Warsaw has always been an important centre of culture and politics.